mentatpsi/BCDataScience/README.md

 # Data Science - Memorial Sloan Kettering Cancer Center Breast Cancer Study 2018 (cBioPortal)

-As part of an intensive 7 week Boston University CS 677 course on Data Science fundamentals, I selected as my final project an implementation of Machine Learning and Data Science on a Breast Cancer study from Memorial Sloan Kettering Cancer Center from 2018.
+An implementation of Machine Learning and Data Science on a Breast Cancer study from Memorial Sloan Kettering Cancer Center from 2018.
+This project was part of an intensive 7 week Boston University CS 677 course on Data Science Fundamentals.
 All data was made available on cBioPortal and I've added it here as well.

 ## Instructions
 Open the Jupyter Notebook (https://github.com/mentatpsi/BCDataScience/blob/main/Final%20Project%20Continued%20Work.ipynb).